-While not as important as price or reliability, the simplicity of merely plugging in the pedals nudges the Favero further ahead of Powertap’s or Garmin’s power meter pedals.
+While not as important as price or reliability, the simplicity of merely plugging in the pedals nudges the Favero Assioma further ahead of the Garmin Rally power meter pedals.

 Differences That Don’t Matter in Practical Use or My Recommendation

-ACCURACY – Garmin and Favero quote +/- 1% whereas Powertap and SRM claim +/-1.5%.
-That’s a difference of +/- 1 watt if you are putting out 200 watts, or +/-2 watts at 400 watts.
+ACCURACY – Garmin, Wahoo, and Favero quote +/- 1% whereas SRM claim +/-1.5%.
+That’s a difference of +/- 2 watts if you are putting out 200 watts, or +/-4 watts at 400 watts.
 I’m not going to notice that, certainly not relative to all the other ways I can save a lot more watts in a dozen different ways.